paypal/payflow-gateway/SDK Binaries/java/README.md

 // Add extended data to transaction. trans.addToExtendData(extData);
 ```

+Should you want to want to modify and compile for another version or application, please feel free to down the source code from the [Java Repo](https://github.com/paypal/payflow-gateway/tree/master/java) and feel free to offer pull requests of your changes.
+However, remember that v5 of the Java SDK is not fully backwards compatible and requires testing prior to deploying in a production environment.

 ## Current Release Notes
 * v4.48
   * Fully backwards compatible with previous versions; except for Java version support.
 Compiled on Java 1.8.0_261.